Open in new tab: Educ courses in the current Schedule of Classes

 Educ 350 Teaching and Learning

 This seminar will explore theoretical, policy, and practical issues of teaching and learning.
 Who should teach in public schools, and what kind of preparation is necessary?
 What type of curriculum should be taught, and how do different interest groups shape that decision?
 How should we assess the quality of student learning?
 Finally, how do debates on all of these questions influence the nature of teachers’ work and classroom life?
-For the community learning component, students will design, teach, and evaluate curricular units in cooperation with neighborhood schools and after school programs.
-Prerequisite: Ed 200 or juniors/seniors from any major with permission of instructor.
-Enrollment limited to 20.
+Note: For the community learning component, students will design and teach two hands-on science or math lessons at a nearby elementary school during our class time.
+Prerequisite: Ed 200 or permission of instructor (email a one-paragraph statement of interest to either instructor).
+Enrollment limited to 19.

 Educ 400 Senior Research Seminar